szabgab/code-maven.com/pages/installing-ubuntu-linux-in-virtualbox.md

 ![](/img/vb1/virtualbox_2.png)

-<b>Continue the setup with the values VirtualBox is suggesting for you.</b>
+## Continue the setup with the values VirtualBox is suggesting for you.

 You should not worry about the exact values.
 Most of these can be changed later on and it is for your experimentation anyway.
 So in the worst case you go over the installation again and learn it even better.